-Inspired by narrative as both a phenomenon and a research methodology, Angela has embarked on her own narrative journey from Canada to Hong Kong where she is now the Associate Professor/Associate Head of the pre-service education at the Hong Kong Polytechnic University, School of Nursing.
+Inspired by narrative as both a phenomenon and a research methodology, Angela has embarked on her own narrative journey from Canada to Hong Kong where she is now the Professor and Interim Head of the of the School of Nursing at the Hong Kong Polytechnic University.
 She was selected as one of the four distinguished nursing alumni abroad in 2005 from the Faculty of Nursing, University of Toronto, Canada.
 She has also served the role as the president for the Pi Iota Chapter, Sigma Theta Tau International Honor Society of Nursing in 2008.
 Her research focuses on the person/relation-centered care underpinned by caring/human science paradigm that has evolved into an emphasis on effective and caring communication in health care and interprofessional collaborative practice.
-Her work on communication studies in education and practice has enabled her to work with overseas and local colleagues to improve nursing practice and served as the former Associate Director of the International Research Centre for Communication in Healthcare.
-Her work on nursing education has also afforded her the opportunity to develop projects, with international collaborators, on the concept of internationalization at home for a new possibility of student exchange.
+Her work on communication studies in education and practice has enabled her to work with overseas and local colleagues to improve nursing practice and serves as the Associate Director of the International Research Centre for Advancement of Health Communication in the Department of Enmgish and Communication, Poly U. Her work on nursing education has also afforded her the opportunity to develop projects, with international collaborators, on the concept of internationalization at home for a new possibility of student exchange.

 Education and Academic Qualifications